 But rather than die or be starved of his soul, Vallarfax fled to the southern edges of the fog.
 Biorr claims that Boletaria’s destruction was unavoidable if even Vallarfax couldn’t stop it from his liege’s side.
-Even if the knight is overestimating his friend’s abilities, there is no doubt that the fellow Twin Fang saw combating the calamity alone as a lost cause — if there was any hope of saving this kingdom, they would need outside help.
-Still, there is no denying that the man was incredibly strong.
+Even if the knight is overestimating his friend’s abilities, the fellow Twin Fang no doubt saw combating the calamity alone as a lost cause — if there was any hope of saving this kingdom, they would need outside help.
+Still, there is no denying the man’s strength.
 Vallarfax escaped from an unprecedented “tear” in the fog which he himself presumably created, allowing anyone to come and go as they please.
 From there, he was able to relate the circumstances to others.
 Ostrava’s Japanese dialogue confirms that Vallarfax died after reciting this legend.
 Evidently, the knight had been mortally wounded fighting through who knows how many demons and soul-starved during his flight.
 And yet, even on death’s door, he was still able to breach the fog and share what he knew; a true hero.

-But, just one of Allant’s Twin Blades, Vallarfax, escaped from the thick fog from a tear and told of Boletaria’s destruction.
+But, just one of Allant’s Twin Swords, Vallarfax, escaped from the thick fog from a tear and told of Boletaria’s destruction.

 He was beside his Majesty, yet Boletaria was destroyed.
 If so, you could say nobody could stop it…

 But now, things are dire.
 Vallarfax died with the legend, Biorr entered the tear many years ago and went missing, and the others were probably swallowed in the fog with Boletaria and ravaged by demons along with the people.